 This plant is known by several names, including the rubber plant or friendship tree.
-According to VetStreet.com, the toxic substance in the jade plant is unknown.
+According to VetStreet.com, the substance in the jade plant that is toxic to dogs is unknown.
+The jade plant is "very toxic to dogs."
 Symptoms of toxicity can include vomiting, lethargy, incoordination and a low heart rate.

 Aloe (Aloe vera)

 Aloe is a common houseplant known for its medicinal properties.
 However, it is toxic to dogs if ingested.
 Pet Poison Helpline reports symptoms can include vomiting, diarrhea, lethargy, loss of appetite, change in urine color or tremors.
 The toxic substance in the aloe plant is aloin, an anthraquinone glycoside that pulls extra water into the colon.